 Critical understanding of contemporary processes and impacts of globalization, developing a multidisciplinary knowledge about broad global processes and at least one theme of global significance.
 Students have an in-depth theoretical and factual knowledge of a particular region of the world, with proficiency in a foreign language(s).
 Students also experience investigating, evaluating and synthesizing research questions with intercultural sensitivity, critical awareness, and ethnocentrism.

 Program job titles reported

 International Relations Manager; Global Clinical Operations Director; US Foreign Diplomat; Cultural Anthropologists; Historian

-- • Our degree is a unique program that begins with a critical focus on globalization.
-We have shaped our degree around critical attention to and understanding about a core theme, namely globalization.
+- This unique program begins with a critical focus on globalization, paying critical attention to and understanding about a core theme, namely globalization.

 - Our degree is designed to get our students to a high foreign language (or ASL) competency to make graduates effective in the workplace and graduate school.

-- Well-developed international programs and partnerships with other organizations that permits our majors to study or work in dozens of countries in every part of the world
+- International programs and partnerships with organizations allow our students to study or work in dozens of countries in every part of the world tailored to their interest.

 Catholic Family Center, Haida Interact International Co., Ltd., Pulsafeeder, The New York Public Interest Research Group Fund, Wegmans